An Essential Fact Sheet and Guide on Medical Tourism Statistics

 are the choice destinations for orthopedic and cardiovascular

-cases due to the high qualities of healthcare infrastructure and several U.S. accredited hospitals and physicians.
+cases due to the high quality of healthcare, and a significant number of U.S. accredited hospitals and physicians.

 The following are some of potential savings and services that can be acquired in various medical tourism destinations.